-Figure S4.
-Dynamics of cellulose-group microbiota composition (A), relative abundance of the genus Bifidobacterium (B), evenness (C), number of observed ASVs (D) and beta diversity (E) following dietary fiber intervention.
-For panels B-E, Lines represent mean values and shading areas represent standard error of the mean.
-Beta diversity was calculated based on Aitchison’s distance after pairing using the “first distances” method.
+Figure S3.
+(Related to Fig. 2) Dynamics of cellulose-group microbiota composition (A), evenness (B), and number of observed ASVs (C) following dietary fiber intervention.
+For panel A, taxonomic labels w/ “Un.” group bacteria that are unclassified or uncultured at lower taxonomic ranks.
+For all panels, the heights of stacked bands (panel A) or lines (panels B, C) represent mean values across mice within the same vendor and shading areas (panels B, C) represent standard error of the mean.